rinliauw/snacks-in-a-van/README.md

 > snacksinavan@1.0.0 start
 > node app.js

-The Snacks in a Van app is running!
+The Snacks in a Van app is running on por!
 Mongo connection started on cluster0-shard-00-00.7qkom.mongodb.net:27017
 ```
 ## Database Access Details